EwanDouglas/SIEM-Homelab/README.md

 This is where you will decide your desktop environment, which has a large effect in how your desktop will look and feel.
 I like xfce but I encourage everyone to experiment!

 It may take a while to install, for me it was around 10 minutes.
 This is a good time to grab a snack

+Afterwards, you may need to install thevirtualbox guest additions package in order for your system to run correctly.

+An agent is a software program that is installed on a device, such as a server or endpoint, to collect and send data to a centralized system for analysis and monitoring.
+In the context of Elastic SIEM, an agent is used to collect and forward security-related events from your endpoints to your Elastic SIEM instance.